In the heart of Northern California, Rancho Cordova hosts a wealth of attractions for a fun and relaxing weekend getaway.

 To get to know Rancho Cordova on a three-day weekend, we’ve created the following itinerary that fuses the best outdoor adventures with fantastic options for eating and drinking.
 Enjoy!

 Ease into your weekend getaway with an artisanal drink at Root of Happiness Kava Bar.
-Stick to your traditional kava, or sample signature creation like Tiki Twist: a lemon-lime fizzy with a kava shot.
+Stick to your traditional kava or sample signature creation like Tiki Twist: a lemon-lime fizzy with a kava shot.
 Fuel up with fresh pastries from local bakery Sugar Bake Cupcakes.

 For your daily dose of adventure, head to the tranquil waters of Lake Natoma.
 Formed by the Nimbus Dam on the American River, this scenic spot is the place to go in Rancho Cordova for flatwater kayaking, stand-up paddleboarding, sailing, swimming, and fishing.
 The Sacramento State Aquatic Center is the place to get started with beginner and advanced classes in nearly every water sport under the sun—check the schedule for windsurfing, sailing, canoeing, paddleboarding, kayaking, rowing, wakeboarding, powerboating, and jet skiing lessons.
 The center also offers a fleet of watersports rentals you can take out on your own to explore the lake.

 After a fun day on the water, unwind at Fork Rock Brewing, which is just a stone’s throw from the Aquatic Center.
-Since opening in 2017, Fort Rock has quickly become a local favorite for their American-style ales—choose from three IPAs—and a welcoming, family- and pet-friendly atmosphere.
+Since opening in 2017, Fort Rock has quickly become a local favorite for their American-style ales—choose from three IPAs—and a welcoming, family- and a pet-friendly atmosphere.
 For a full dinner, check out nearby Cattlemen's Steakhouse for American fare and the "Best Steaks in the West."
 With space for large groups or family and friends, Cattlemen's indoor and outdoor dining is a fitting end to an adventure-filled day.

-The Coffee House is right on the way to your Day 2 adventure: rafting the South Fork of the American River.
+Now for your Day 2 adventure: rafting the South Fork of the American River.
 Half-day trips on this family-friendly river start near the town of Coloma, roughly 45 minutes northeast of Rancho Cordova.
 Choose from one of several rafting outfitters to run this section of river teeming with fun, splashy class I to III rapids.
 In between adrenaline bursts, savor the scenic hilly landscape along the river canyon and cool off by jumping into the water.

 After an exciting day on the river, dig into some well-deserved food at Famous Burgers & Brew in Rancho Cordova.
 They don’t call it famous for nothing: These beauties between buns will surely hit the spot after the caloric burn of rafting.
 Along with milkshakes, a rotating craft beer selection, and a laid-back vibe, it’s a fitting finale to the day’s adventure.